**We are no longer accepting applications for the Fall 2018 class**

 Scholarship Priority Deadline: March 1, 2019

 Applications to Loyola University New Orleans College of Law JD, JD/MBA, JD/MPA, and JD/MURP programs must be submitted through the Law School Admission Council (LSAC).
+The College of Law will accept applications for the Fall 2019 class beginning September 15, 2018.
 Loyola does not charge an application fee.
 A complete application includes:

 - Complete application through LSAC,

 - Valid Law School Admission Test (LSAT) score,